Malabarba/smart-mode-line/README.md

 documentations are mostly self explanatory, I list here only the most important ones.

-*Note:* We use an `after-init-hook` in the installation because we need sml/setup to override the theme's colors for the mode-line.
-See the documentattion on the `sml/override-theme` variable for more information.

  1. `sml/shorten-directory` and `sml/shorten-modes`
+  Choose what theme ou want to use for the mode-line colors.
+For now there are 3 different themes: `dark`, `light`, and `respectful`.

+ 1. `sml/shorten-directory` and `sml/shorten-modes`
-  Setting both of these to t garantees a fixed width mode-line (directory name and modes list will be truncated to fit).
+  Setting both of these to `t` garantees a fixed width mode-line (directory name and minor-modes list will be truncated to fit).
 To actually define the width, see below.

  2. `sml/name-width` and `sml/mode-width`
   Customize these according to the width of your emacs frame.
-I set them to 40 and 'full respectively, and the mode-line fits perfectly when the frame is split in two even on my laptop's small 17" monitor.
+I set them to `40` and `full` respectively, and the mode-line fits perfectly when the frame is split in two even on my laptop's small 17" monitor. `full` means everything after the minor-modes will be right-indented.

  3. `sml/replacer-regexp-list`
   This variable is a list of (REGEXP REPLACEMENT) that is used